 When’s the last time you balanced your roles?

-We live our lives in terms of roles—authentic roles or parts we’ve chosen to fill.
+Has your life ever felt out of balance?
+We each live our lives in terms of roles—authentic roles or parts we’ve chosen to fill.
 Roles represent responsibilities, relationships, and areas of contribution.
 Much of the pain in life comes from the sense that we’re succeeding in one role at the expense of other, possibly even more important roles.
 A clear set of roles provides a natural framework to create order and balance.

 Who do you want to become?